-4.2.3 Loading the vehicle correctly
+4.2.3 Load securing and load distribution

-- For safety reasons, never exceed the maximum permissible gross weight in a laden condition. - Distribute the load evenly on the left and right sides of the vehicle. - ▶ Distribute the load evenly on both axles.
-In doing so, observe the axle loads specified in the vehicle documents.
-Observe the permissible load-carrying capacity of the tyres (see chapter 14). - Heavy loads behind the rear axle can reduce the load on the front axle due to the leverage effect $(\frac{1}{0}, \frac{1}{0})$.
+- For safety reasons, never exceed the technically permissible maximum laden mass. - Distribute the load evenly on the left and right sides of the vehicle. - Distribute the load evenly on both axles.
+Observe the technically permissible maximum laden mass on the axle specified in the vehicle documents.
+Observe the permissible load-carrying capacity of the tyres (see chapter 14). - Heavy loads behind the rear axle can reduce the load on the front axle due to the leverage effect $(\frac{1}{2}, \frac{1}{2})$.
 This applies especially to long rear extensions, if a motorbike is transported on the rear carrier or if there is a heavy load in the rear storage space.
-The release of the front axle negatively affects the driving quality, especially for front-driven vehicles. - ▶ Store all objects in such a way that they cannot slip. - ➤ Store heavy objects (awning, tin cans, etc.) close to the axles.
-Low-lying storage spaces whose doors do not open in the direction of travel are particularly suited for storing heavy objects. - ► Stack light objects (laundry) in the roof storage cabinets.
+The release of the front axle negatively affects the driving quality, especially for front-driven vehicles.

+- Store all objects in such a way that they cannot slip. - Store heavy objects (awning, tin cans, etc.) close to the axles.
+Low-lying storage spaces whose doors do not open in the direction of travel are particularly suited for storing heavy objects. - Stack light objects (laundry) in the roof storage cabinets. - Load the bike rack with bicycles only.